underhillanna/PhotosynQ-Documentation/help/_instruments_Instrument_Settings.md

 ### Instrument Settings

-PhotosynQ Instruments have settings, which you can change, to make the instrument better fit you needs.
-They vary between instruments.
+PhotosynQ Instruments have settings, which you can change, to make the Instrument better fit you needs.
+They vary between Instruments.
 Currently you need to use the Desktop Application to adjust your Instrument settings.

 ***Note:*** The Chrome App does not support Instrument Settings.
 Please switch to the new Desktop Application.